 - Stay home if at all possible and definitely when you are sick

-- Keep at least a 2-metre distance from anyone not in your direct household
+- Keep at least a 2-metre distance from anyone not in your social circle

-- Wear a mask when in enclosed public spaces (including in hallways and common areas of apartment buildings) and outdoors in public when maintaining a 2-meter distance is difficult
+- Wear a mask when in enclosed public spaces (including in hallways and common areas of apartment buildings) and outdoors in public when maintaining a 2-meter distance is difficult*

 Maintenance Request during COVID 19

 In order to avoid community spread, we are limiting unit entry to life safety equipment repairs, no-heat calls and maintenance emergencies using available contractors to complete the work.
-Non-essential repairs will be put on hold in order to minimize risk to all concerned.
 Please be aware that staff/contractors will be asking a series of questions before entering a unit to ensure the safety of all concerned.
 Residents continue to have the option of declining non-essential maintenance work if that is your preference.

 - Complete an on-line service request: http://www.housingcambridge.com/property-maintenance/